1 Purpose of Funding

 - What changes do I need to report to the Musicboard?

 - In general, Musicboard Berlin must be informed of any changes in terms of the project’s outline (affecting the project’s purpose) and budget.
 In order to obtain approval for the changes, the overall financing of the project must be secured and the purpose of the funding must still be fulfilled.
 As a rule, main budget positions that have been declared contractually binding may only be altered by 20% without notifying the Musicboard.
 The Musicboard must be notified of new positions as well as larger deviations.
 Please note that funds contributed to the project from the applicant’s own resources cannot be reduced or replaced by other third-party funds once the funding contract has been issued.
+All budget changes must be reported to the Musicboard using the template provided.

 Questions about the project accounting